-- · immediately after the grant would own stock possessing 5% or more of the total combined voting power or value of all classes of our capital stock or - holds rights to purchase stock under all of our employee stock purchase plans that would accrue at a rate that exceeds \$25,000 worth of our stock for each calendar year.
+- immediately after the grant would own stock possessing 5% or more of the total combined voting power or value of all classes of our capital stock or - holds rights to purchase stock under all of our employee stock purchase plans that would accrue at a rate that exceeds \$25,000 worth of our stock for each calendar year.

 Our ESPP is intended to qualify under Code Section 423, and provides for consecutive, overlapping 24-month offering periods.
-The offering periods generally start on the first trading day on or after March 1 and September 1 of each year, except for the first such offering period which will commence on the first trading day on or after September 1, 2012, or 27 months from the beginning of the offering period.
+The offering periods generally start on the first trading day on or after March 1 and September 1 of each year, except for the first such offering period which will commence on the first trading day on or after the effective date of this offering and will end on the earlier of the first trading day on or after September 1, 2012, or 27 months from the beginning of the offering period.
 The second offering period under the ESPP will commence on the first trading day on or after September 1, 2011.
 Each offering period will generally consist of four purchase periods in which shares may be purchased on a participant's behalf.
 Each purchase period will be approximately six months and will begin after one exercise date and will end with the next exercise date approximately six months later, except that the first purchase period of an offering period will begin on the enrollment date of each offering period and end on the next exercise date.
 The administrator may, in its discretion, modify the terms of future offering periods and/or purchase periods.